kaneki839/Olympic-Screener/README.md

 # Olympic-Screener
-simular that allow you to analyze athlete information
+simulator that allow you to analyze athlete information